chris1111/My-Simple-OC-Themes/README.md

 ### All themes for OpenCore 0.6.6 and higher ➤ [Modern Themes](https://github.com/chris1111/My-Simple-OC-Themes/tree/master/Resources-0.6.6)

-### Modern and Default themes OC 0.6.6 and Higher available in the HTML page ➤ [Slide Show](https://com-chris1111.github.io/OC-0.6.6-Themes.html)
-- Mousse over the images then scrool and clic to the theme of your choice for downloading the Resource.

 ### How to create are own Theme ➤ Follow ![296233927](https://user-images.githubusercontent.com/6248794/92238400-2a8b7680-ee87-11ea-8280-d4442fb0d27d.gif)➤[icnspack-Builder](https://github.com/chris1111/Icnspack-Builder)